Lithium Polymer Charging/Discharging & Safety Information

 BLACK = NEGATIVE (-)

-Charging/Discharging: Your new pack arrives half charged.
+Charging/Discharging: Your new battery pack arrives between 30-60% SOC depending on how it is shipped.
 Charge your pack fully before first use.
 Charge your LiPo battery pack at 5C or less on the LiPo setting only.
-You must use a balance charging system similar to the Hyperion chargers offered here at MaxAmps.
+You must use a balance charging system similar to the Hyperion, Hitec, EV-Peak, or Graupner chargers offered here at MaxAmps.
 Otherwise, you risk your pack becoming severely out of balance over time, which will significantly decrease the lifespan.

 Ex: If charging a 4000mah LiPo pack at 1C, you would be charging it at 4 Amps.